ConfusedCodist/TitanicMachineLearningWIthPython/README.md

 This is my first machine learning, data science/visualization, or Python in GENERAL project.
 This machine has an accuracy of 62.440%, and I am working on making it more accurate, who knows, maybe I will add deep learning to it one day!

+The future warning is not going to cause the code to break eaither

 DO NOT COPY-PASTE THIS PROJECT TO COMPETE IN THIS KAGGLE COMPETITION.
 If you would like to use this to help you, please give me credit in the description of your project.